SCENE 01 / WIRELESS VIDEO SYSTEMS

 Can you provide complete video village setup?

-Yes, we supply complete video village solutions including wireless transmission, monitors, distribution, and all cabling.
-We can configure multi-camera villages with separate feeds for director and clients.
+Yes, we supply full video village setups, including wireless transmission, monitors, distribution, and all cabling.
+Our team can build multi-camera villages with separate feeds for the director and clients.

 Productions in France that need this often pair it with Field Monitors and Monitor & Video Village for full coverage.
 Most projects also draw on Wireless Systems and Wireless Microphone Systems.